 Peanut Butter and Chocolate Butterfinger Cake

-My new Butterfinger cake is rich and decadent thanks to the moist milk chocolate cake layers, Butterfinger filling, and the yummiest peanut butter chocolate buttercream.
+My new Butterfinger Cake is rich and decadent thanks to the moist milk chocolate cake layers, Butterfinger filling, and the yummiest peanut butter chocolate buttercream.

 A chocolate peanut butter Butterfinger Cake on a cake stand.